 Some of the able-bodied were occupied in cultivating the town field "in spade husbandry".
 Members of the Saward family, carpenters, were paid from the Poor Rate every few years "for Raling in of Graveel Pett", so it is certain that the poor must have worked there during the eighteenth century and without doubt on the roads as well, as the surveyors' accounts show that they did between 1814 and 1834.
 Elderly men like John Barker, who had a pension of 2s.
 6d. a week, were paid for various jobs in connection with the Poor House and the poor.
-Men were sometimes given a tool a spade, a scythe, hedging gloves etc., - which must have enabled them to take a job they would not otherwise have been able to do.
+Men were sometimes given a tool - a spade, a scythe, hedging gloves etc., - which must have enabled them to take a job they would not otherwise have been able to do.
 John Sweeting, who was a shoemaker, in 1763 was given one guinea to buy a lathe: two years later he was able to take an orphan boy as an apprentice, for which he received two guineas.
 The overseer in 1775 felt it worth while to give one guinea to "Martha Gillet for to go to London to git her self a place of sarves" (service), and a few years later he "Gave Hanah Harved in want wenn vent to Londen" 6s.
 The overseers do not appear to have encouraged membership of a club or friendly society: the only poor man other than Robert Paveley shown by the accounts to have belonged to one was Thomas Peacock between 1763 and 1785.

 The impotent poor were often the sick and in these cases the able-bodied (though sometimes elderly) poor could be set to work curing or nursing them.
-Payments to amateur doctors and nurses are very common, such as:- s. d.
-To Ann Browne for cuering of Widdow Ailets hand 5.0.
-Paid Dame Brown for looking after the wid.Sweeting leage 7.6.
-Paid Mrs. Spilman for bleding and for stuff for the lame girl for a paid in her seid 3.
-6. Paid Jn.
-Knight for the curing Lanes head 10.
-6. (This was not a success, but as the head had been "cured" have athen many la dynamic athen many investigated and the internet and by other people during the previous eight years, this is not surprising).
+Payments to amateur doctors and nurses are very common, such as:- were not always poor people - William Calcraft, papermaker, in the latter part of the century had notable success as a healer.

+to Ann Browne for cuering of Widdow Ailets s.
+5. d.
+0.

+7 c

+paid Dame Brown for Looking after the Wid.
+7. 0.

+Sweeting Leage

+paid Mrs. Spilman for bleding and for stuf for 3.
+6.

+the lame girl for a pain in her seid

+Paid Jn.
+Knight for the Curing Lanes head 10.
+6.

+(This was not a success, but as the head

+had been "cured" by other people during

+the previous eight years, this is not

+surprising)

 Sometimes payment was made in kind: Dame Root for instance was allowed "Old Stockdales Cloaths for nursing him", after his death.
-These amateurs were not always poor people - William Calcraft, papermaker, in the latter part of the century had notable success as a healer.
+These amateurs